otrv4/otrv4/otrv4.md

 ### Creating a User Profile

-To create a User Profile, assemble:
+To create a User Profile, generate:

+1. A unique random id that is going to act as an identifier for this User Profile.
+It should be 4 byte unsigned value, big-endian.
+2. A 4-byte instance tag to use as the User Profile owner's instance tag.

+Then, assemble:

+1. User Profile's identifier.
+2. User Profile owner's instance tag.
-1. User's Ed448 long-term public key.
+3. User's Ed448 long-term public key.
-2. Versions: a string corresponding to the user's supported OTR versions.
+4. Versions: a string corresponding to the user's supported OTR versions.
    A User Profile can advertise multiple OTR versions.
 The format is described under the section [Establishing Versions](#establishing-versions) below.
-3. Profile Expiration: Expiration date in standard Unix 64-bit format (seconds since the midnight starting Jan 1, 1970, UTC, ignoring leap seconds).
+5. Profile Expiration: Expiration date in standard Unix 64-bit format (seconds since the midnight starting Jan 1, 1970, UTC, ignoring leap seconds).
-4. Profile Signature: The symmetric key, the flag `f` (set to zero, as defined on RFC 8032 [\[9\]](#references)) and the empty context `c` are used to create signatures of the entire profile excluding the signature itself.
+6. Profile Signature: The symmetric key, the flag `f` (set to zero, as defined on RFC 8032 [\[9\]](#references)) and the empty context `c` are used to create signatures of the entire profile excluding the signature itself.
 The size of the signature is 114 bytes.
 For its generation, refer to [Create a User Profile Signature](#create-a-user-profile-signature) section.
-5. Transitional Signature (optional): A signature of the profile excluding the Profile Signature and the user's OTRv3 DSA key.
+7. Transitional Signature (optional): A signature of the profile excluding the Profile Signature and the user's OTRv3 DSA key.
 The Transitional Signature enables parties that trust user's version 3 DSA key to trust the user's profile in version 4.
 This is only used if the user supports versions 3 and 4.
 For more information, refer to
    [Create a User Profile Signature](#create-a-user-profile-signature) section.

-After the profile is created, it must be published in a public place, like an untrusted server, as defined above.
+After the profile is created, it must be published in a public place.
+When using OTRv4 in OTRv3-compatible mode and OTRv4-standalone mode, notice that the User Profile has to be published and stored in the untrusted Prekey Server used to store prekey messages.

 ### Establishing Versions